evidlabel/labtyp/template/main.typ

 = Labelling in vscode

-In order to label text in vscode using `ctrl+L`, define the following in `keybindings.json`:
+In order to label currently selected text in vscode using `ctrl+L`, define the following in `keybindings.json`:

 ```json
     {